chameau5050/Handling-Gro/Application/README.md

 [//]: # (------------------------------------------------)

 **This is an academic project by robotics engineering undergraduates at Université de Sherbrooke.**
-**Handling GRO is a five degrees of freedom fanuc robot.
+**Handling GRO is a five degrees of freedom robot.
 This is an academic project by robotics engineering undergraduates at l'Université de Sherbrooke.**

 <div id="platform" align="center">
     <img src="./Documentation/img/HandlingGRO.png" alt="Robot Assembly" width="703"/>